Mercerenies/latitude/spec/ii_standard_library/random.md

 Uses the current random number generator `$random` to produce a random number.
 Equivalent to `$random next`.

+## The Native Random Object

+This is the default random number generator, which simply delegates to the operating system's random number function.

+### Simple Slots

+    NativeRandom toString := "NativeRandom".

+### Methods

+#### `NativeRandom next.`

+Produces a random number from the generator.

 ## The Mersenne Twister Object